crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

       path: { path to your template }
   layout: { layout to use when no templates are defined }
 print:
+  format: { format to use when printing this automation }
+  configuration:
+    header-footer: { header footer settings }
+    page-number: { page number settings }
   templates:
     - id: { id of your template }
       path: { path to your template }
-  header-footer: { header footer settings }
-  page-number: { page number settings }
-  format: { format to use when printing this automation }
 payment:
   account: { account where the user should send payment when using this
              automation }